 How Should I Dress for Hiking in the Rain?

 The key to staying happy when hiking in the rain is staying dry.
-Layers, waterproof gear and extra clothes (as in, dry clothes) are essential.
+Layers, waterproof gear and extra clothes (as in, dry clothes) are essential for wet days.

 If there’s a chill in the air, you’ll want to start with an insulating base layer.
 This layer should help keep you warm and also help keep you dry.

 A good insulating base layer should be made of a moisture-wicking, breathable material like merino wool or polyester to keep in body heat.

 Cotton should never be worn when hiking on any layer – especially not in the rain.
 Cotton holds moisture.
 It’s heavy, causes chafing, and worse, it makes you cold.